frederikstonge/cssharp-di-example/README.md

-# cssharp-di-example
-Example of dependency injection in CounterStrikeSharp project
+# CounterStrikeSharp dependency injection template project

+- Dependency injection based on interface (easy to unit test)
+- Service pattern to isolate your business logic or external services (database, httpclient)
+- StyleCop Analyzers to make sure you code is clean (Linter)